The problem is that skin COLOR is an easy way to DIVIDE people. It's visible, just like eye color in "A Class Divided", the video we saw today.

 Now, let's think about the societal problems you mentioned today that are caused by dividing people by color (whether it is eye color, skin color, hair color, etc).
 Some of those "color" problems are: racism, discrimination, stereotypes, prejudice... the list goes on (and on and on).

-"There was a time, actually-you'll see this in the memories later-when flesh was many different colors.
+In Chapter 12 of The Giver, we discover the community's "solution" to these problems: "There was a time, actually-you'll see this in the memories later-when flesh was many different colors.
 That was before we went to Sameness" (Lowry 94).

 When Jonas asks why colors disappeared, the Giver responds, "Our people made that choice, the choice to go to Sameness.
 Before my time, before the previous time, back and back and back.
 We relinquished color when we relinquished sunshine and did away with differences...
 We gained control of many things.
 But we had to let go of others" (Lowry 95).